Charmve/Surface-Defect-Detection/Papers/README.md

 ### [2] 威布尔Weibull

-论文题目：Non-parametric texture defect detection using Weibull features
+论文题目：Non-parametric texture defect detection using Weibull features [<a href="https://github.com/Charmve/Surface-Defect-Detection/tree/master/Papers/2019.05" target="_blank">paper</a>]

 论文摘要：The detection of abnormalities is a very challenging problem in computer vision, especially if these abnormalities must be detected in images of textured surfaces such as textile, stone, or wood.
 We propose a novel, nonparametric approach for defect detection in textures that only employs two features.
 We compute the two parameters of a Weibull fit for the distribution of image gradients in local regions.
 Then, we perform a simple novelty detection algorithm in order to detect arbitrary deviations of the reference texture.
 Therefore, we evaluate the Euclidean distances of all local patches to a reference point in the Weibull space, where the reference point is determined for each texture image individually.
 Thus, our approach becomes independent of the particular texture type and also independent of a certain defect type.
 For performance evaluation we use the highly challenging database provided by Bosch for a contest on